Childbirth in China: Interventions

 From 1991 to 2018, the maternal mortality ratio in China decreased dramatically from 80 to 18.3 deaths per 100,000 live births.
 Due to political calls to modernize and adopt Western biomedical technology, medical interventions are common in labor and delivery when performed in private, women-baby or state-run hospitals.

 Private hospitals often have ample resources to provide laboring women with private rooms, effective pain relief, and obstetrician facilitated birthing experiences.
 In state-run hospitals, vaginal births in communal delivery rooms are associated with extremely high rates of labor-inducing drugs and episiotomies.
 Some women-baby hospitals employ pain reduction methods, including epidurals and TENS, but they remain rare.
 Cesarean sections are often encouraged by physicians to increase the speed of delivery and profits.
 Urban state-run hospitals can have cesarean rates of up to 70-90%.
 At woman-baby hospitals, cesarean sections are slightly less common with rates of 40-90%.
 In addition to government pressure for modernization of childbirth and hospital desires to maximize the efficiency and profitability of childbirth, high cesarean rates are also driven by a maternal desire to eliminate the pain and uncertainty of vaginal delivery.
 Cesarean deliveries have become a socioeconomic status symbol for women who can afford to avoid the pain associated with childbirth.
 Despite efforts to minimize unnecessary cesarean deliveries on local and national levels, the cesarean delivery rate increased from 28.8% in 2008 to 36.7% in 2018.
-While cesarean deliveries decreased in supercities, the ceserean rate is increasing in both general cities and rural populations.
+While cesarean deliveries decreased in supercities, the cesarean rate is increasing in both general cities and rural populations.